Doofie15/OVK-MARKETREPORT/docs/USER_GUIDE.md

 ## Data Entry

 ### Cape Wools Data Capture
-The platform includes a comprehensive form for capturing Cape Wools weekly report data:
+The platform includes a comprehensive form for capturing Cape Wools weekly report data with an enhanced layout that utilizes 95% of the page width for improved usability:

+#### Enhanced Form Layout
+- **95% Width Utilization**: The form now uses 95% of the available page width for better space utilization
+- **Improved Data Entry**: Wider layout provides more comfortable data entry experience
+- **Better Field Organization**: Enhanced spacing and organization of form fields
+- **Responsive Design**: Maintains responsiveness across different screen sizes

 #### Form Structure
 The form is organized into 9 logical sections: